Search MENU

 What are the restrictions on a Learner Licence?

 On a learner licence, you are practising your driving, so there are a number of restrictions.
+The restrictions on a Learner Licence are:

 1. You must always have a “supervisor” in the front seat or as close to you as possible when you drive.
 They must hold a current and valid NZ Full Licence for at least 2 years.
 They must also be “in charge” of the vehicle.
+If you drive without a supervisor, you could be fined $100 and receive 35 demerit points.

 2. You and your supervisor must have your licences with you at all times.